LaunchCodeEducation/lchs/src/chapters/git/branches.rst

 .. todo:: Insert GIF of switching between branches.

 Notice that ``greeting.py`` disappears from the file tree!
-Also, the note ``(deleted)`` appears in its editor tab.
+Also, the note that ``(deleted)`` appears in its editor tab.

 Fear not!
 Our work hasn't gone away.
 Enter ``git checkout hello-branch`` in the terminal to see the file and its code reappear.

 The ``checkout`` command switches between branches.
 When we first made ``hello-branch``, it was identical to master.
-Once me committed some changes, however, the two branches became different.
+Once me commit some changes, however, the two branches no longer match.
 By flipping back and forth between them, we call up different versions of our project.

 .. admonition:: Try It!

    #.
+Return to the master branch in the ``git_practice`` repository.
+   #.
 Create a new branch off of master.
    #.
-Add some comments to ``num_guess.py``.
+In the new branch, add some comments to ``num_guess.py``.
    #.
 Save and commit the changes.
    #.
 Use ``git branch`` to see a list of branches in the repo.
    #.
 Use ``git checkout`` to switch between the branches.
 Notice how the file
-      tree and code update as you do so.
+      tree and code both update as you do so.

 Check Your Understanding
 ------------------------